 Do not use the pen scale to set the dose.
 It does not show exactly how much Saxenda® is left in your pen.

-Only doses of 0.6 mg, 1.2 mg, 1.8 mg, 2.4 mg or 3 mg can be selected with the dose selector.
-The selected dose must line up exactly with the dose pointer to make sure that you get a correct dose.
+Only doses of 0.6 mg, 1.2 mg, 1.8 mg, 2.4 mg or 3

-- (1) The dose selector changes the dose.
+- The dose selector changes the dose.
 Only the dose counter and dose pointer will show how many mg you select for each dose.
 You can select up to 3 mg each dose.
 When your pen contains less than 3 mg the dose counter stops before 3 mg is shown.
 The dose selector clicks differently when turned forward, backwards or past the number of mg left.
-Do not count the nen clicks - i How much Saxenda[®] is left? • The pen scale shows you about how much Saxenda[®] is left in your nen stopped: 2.4 mg left
+Do not count the pen clicks. - 1 How much Saxenda[®] is left?
+The pen scale shows you about how much Saxenda® is left in your pen.

-Example
+• To see how much

+Saxenda® is left.

-- To see how much Saxenda® is left, use the dose counter: the dose counter stops.
-If it shows 3, at least 3 mg are left in your pen.
-If before 3 mg, there is not enough Saxenda® left for a - If you need more Saxenda® than what is left in your pen
+use the dose counter

+If you need more Saxenda® than what is left in your pen